How to Change Registered Agents in Nevada (NV) in 2025

 Be Your Own Registered Agent

-A very common reason is that if anyone wants to be his/her own registered agent.
+A prevalent reason is that if anyone wants to be his/her own registered agent.
 Any LLC owner can be the registered agent himself/herself as per the Nevada Secretary of State.
 So, you may want to change the registered agent and become one yourself for your LLC.
 In that case, you must submit the change form with your details.

 Want to Hire a Professional Registered Agent

 You may have designated yourself or someone from the family as the registered agent for your LLC in the initial phase.
 But with expansion in business, your roles and responsibilities also expand.
 You may not be present at the office during working hours.
-And a registered agent is required to be available in the office.
+A registered agent is required to be available in the office.
 So, you must hire a registered agent who could replace you.

 Existing Registered Agent Resigns